 When choosing a private loan, students should compare the loan terms offered by several programs in order to choose the best fit.
 Interest rates, fees, loan repayment schedules, and the financial stability of the lender are primary factors to consider.

 For additional information regarding private loans and comparisons, please visit FASTChoice.
 FASTChoice helps you determine which loan is right for you by providing detailed information for various loans, as well as the terms and benefits offered by different lenders.

 Your loan servicer, or lender, is the company that handles your federal student loan.
-Your loan servicer will assist you with repayment plans, loan consolidation, as well as overall management of your student loans.
-To view information about all of the federal student loans you have received and to find contact information for your loan servicer, visit the National Student Loan Data System (NSLDS).
-You will need your Federal Student Aid PIN to access your information.
+Your loan servicer will assist you with loan repayment, loan consolidation, deferment, and forbearance.
+To view who your loan servicer is, visit the National Student Loan Data System (NSLDS).
+You will need your FSA ID to access your information.